Department of Health

 Other flaviviruses known to cause similar clinical presentations include Japanese encephalitis virus and West Nile/Kunjin virus.

 MVE virus is endemic to northern Australia and Papua New Guinea.
-The virus has been sporadically detected in Victoria, particularly around inland riverine regions and extending up towards the Murray River, and other south-eastern Australian states.
-The highest risk of infection is between November and March, particularly following significant flooding.
+The virus is rarely detected in Victoria and other south-eastern Australian states.
+Certain conducive environmental conditions, such as multiple years of above average rainfall, increase the likelihood of virus circulation in inland riverine regions and around the Murray River.
+The highest risk of infection is between November and April, particularly following significant flooding.

 Most people infected with MVE virus do not have symptoms, with less than one percent developing clinical illness.
-About 1 in 800 infected people develop severe illness (encephalitis).
+About 1 in 800 infected people develop severe illness with encephalitis or meningoencephalitis.

-Illness usually starts with headache, nausea, vomiting and myalgia.
-People with severe infection may develop severe headache, neck stiffness, sensitivity to bright lights (photophobia), drowsiness, confusion, seizures, weakness or ataxia, loss of consciousness and coma.
+Illness usually starts with headache, fever, nausea, vomiting and myalgia.
+People with severe infection may develop drowsiness, confusion or meningism with severe headache, neck stiffness and photophobia.
+There may be cranial nerve pathology, muscle weakness or paresis, movement disorders such as ataxia or Parkinsonism, seizures, loss of consciousness and coma.

-For some people, encephalitis may lead to long-term neurological complications or death.
+For some people, severe illness may lead to long-term neurological complications or death.

 Diagnosis